 Visit us at www.BikeOrlando.net for more details and additional biking trails and paths in Central Florida.

-Cady Way Trail - This urban trail from Orlando's Fashion Square Mall to Winter Park's Ward Park offers shelters, rest stops with benches, and water fountains along the trail.
-Portions parallel the former Orlando Naval Training Base, now the planned community of Baldwin Park.
-Bridge over busy route 436 now links to Cross Seminole Trail.
+Cady Way Trail - This urban trail from Orlando's Lake Druid Park, past the Fashion Square Mall to trail end at Howell Branch/Hall Roads where it connects to the Cross Seminole Trail.
+Two parks in Winter Park (Cady Way and Goldenrod) have parking and restrooms along with recreational facilities; rest stops with benches, and water fountains are located regularly along the trail.
+Portions parallel Baldwin Park (the former Orlando Naval Training Base).
+The bridge over busy route 436 is a bonus.
 See full description here.

 End Points: Orlando to Winter Park, link to

 Cross Seminole Trail; plans to link to

 Cross Seminole Trail - 23 mile trail (when completed, two gaps need to be filled) from Lake Mary to Orlando, with links to the Seminole-Wekiva Trail at the north and Cady Way Trail at the south.
 Two bridges - over busy SR434 and at Mitchell Hammock Road - are a plus.
 A portion of the trail is designated as part of the Florida National Scenic Trail.
 Oviedo's downtown chickens are a reminder of the town's rural roots; Oviedo can look to Winter Garden for a model of downtown redevelopment around a bicycle trail.
 Winter Springs should look into better signage drawing riders from the trail through Winter Springs Town Center rather than around it!
 See full description here.

 End Points: Orlando to Oviedo to Lake Mary;